MohammadAarizMahfooz/Pokedex/README.md

 # Pokedex
-This is pokemon encyclopedia made with pypokedex module with GUI with tkinter in python.
+This is pokemon encyclopedia made with pypokedex module and GUI with tkinter in python.